• Home

 • Name: Brog

-• Introduction: A minimalist blog system built with Next.js, with Notion as the CMS
+• Description: A minimalist blogging system built with Next.js using Notion as the CMS.

-• Technology Stack: React + Next.js + Typescript + TailwindCSS
+• Tech Stack: React + Next.js + Typescript + TailwindCSS

 • Github: https://github.com/yikZero/Brog